The number of confirmed coronavirus cases in the UK leapt to 35 after 12 new patients were identified in England.

 Of the three cases in West Yorkshire, two are residents of Leeds who became infected in Iran, while one is from Bradford who had been in Italy – the worst-affected country in Europe.

-According to the director of public health for Hertfordshire County Council, two of the cases confirmed yesterday are from the county.
+According to the director of public health for Hertfordshire County Council, two of the cases confirmed on Sunday are from the county.

 In a statement, Jim McManus said: “These new cases of coronavirus are nothing unexpected.